 - You’ll only spoil the linen dress with too many accessories, even though it’s considered part of the boohoo style now.
 Stick with natural materials like wood, rough silver, corals, or leather or find embroidered jewelry to match.

 - Do not hesitate to pair it with jeans though, especially when the vyshyvanka is loose and with sleeves.
 Depending on the cut of the jeans and the footwear you’ll be able to create both boohoo or romantic look, which will really help you stand out from the crowd.

-- On top of that we’d say that vyshyvankas are all about natural beauty and simplicity, so do not try too hard with your hairdo or make up.
+- On top of that we’d say that vyshyvankas are all about natural beauty and simplicity, so do not try too hard with your hairdo or makeup.
 This is the case of the simpler the better.

-By the way, it’s a new trend to use vyshyvanka patterns to decorate footwear, bags, accessories and jewelry so if you would like to get just a little bit of it go for a scarf or a pair of embroidered earrings.
+By the way, it’s a new trend to use vyshyvanka patterns to decorate footwear, bags, accessories, and jewelry so if you would like to get just a little bit of it go for a scarf or a pair of embroidered earrings.

-Ukranian embroidered dress for an important occasion
+Ukrainian embroidered dress for an important occasion

 And finally, what about your special occasion?
 Can you wear a vyshyvanka as an evening outfit or even a wedding dress?
 Sure you can!
 There’s plenty of designs to choose from and you’ll definitely find something that would suit you: a maxi linen dress for a boohoo wedding, a blouse with thick floral embroidery for a date or a modestly embroidered dress for an important business meeting and we’re 100% sure there won’t be anyone in the same outfit there and that’s what we, girls, hate so much, don’t we.

 Ukrainian embroidered shirt for women is stylish and original!